-WordPress was originally a pure blogging system.
-Over the years WordPress developed substantially and gradually new options were added, including the ability to create pages.
-Eventually WordPress become a complete CMS and the blogging function has even taken a back seat.
+WordPress was originally a pure blog system.
+Over the years, has WordPress evolved considerably and new possibilities were added over time - including the creation of sites .
+In the meantime, WordPress has become a complete CMS, and the blogging function has even taken a back seat.

 This menu item is only important if you want to use your WordPress as a blog.
 You can create and edit posts here, and manage categories and keywords.